ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 * L2: 7 ns.
 * Main Memorry (DRAM): 100 ns.

-To show the caches size in your computer you can use:
+To show the cache's size for your computer, you can use:

 {% highlight bash %}